 - Quality and project management systems

 If you need further downstream processing, it is also useful to consider whether the company offers additional services to meet your project requirements.
-You can find out more information about our whole blood processing services here: Whole Blood and PBMC Processing Services →
+At REPROCELL, we can access a wide range of donors, derive both human PBMCs and CBMCs, and provide molecular analysis for an additional fee.
+You can find out more information about our whole blood processing services here or in the webinar below.

 - Bittersohl et al. Intracellular concentrations of immunosuppressants.
 Personalized Immunosuppression in Transplantation (2016).